timelyart/Kairos/README.md

 The files needed to run **root.yaml** can be found in the folder [yaml](yaml) and I highly encourage to look into them to figure out how they work.

-When creating/editing [YAML](https://en.wikipedia.org/wiki/YAML) files you have to be careful with indentation and you might want to use a website like [https://yamlchecker.com](https://yamlchecker.com) to check your YAML before running it with Kairos.
-Also, note that values are **case sensitive**.
+When creating/editing [YAML](https://en.wikipedia.org/wiki/YAML) files you have to be careful with indentation, and you might want to use a website like [https://yamlchecker.com](https://yamlchecker.com) to check your YAML before running it with Kairos.
+Also, note that values are **case-sensitive**.

 #### Troubleshooting YAML
 When Kairos runs, it will create a temporary copy of your [YAML](https://en.wikipedia.org/wiki/YAML) file called **my_file.yaml.tmp**.
 This temporary file includes your [YAML](https://en.wikipedia.org/wiki/YAML) file (obviously) but also any [YAML](https://en.wikipedia.org/wiki/YAML) file that gets referenced from your [YAML](https://en.wikipedia.org/wiki/YAML) files.<br>